cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Representative examples of graph-based fraud detection:

-- **Blockchain networks:** The [Elliptic Bitcoin Dataset](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.EllipticBitcoinDataset.html) is a graph of 203,769 transactions (nodes) with known illicit vs. licit labels.
+* **Blockchain networks:** The [Elliptic Bitcoin Dataset](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.EllipticBitcoinDataset.html) is a graph of 203,769 transactions (nodes) with known illicit vs. licit labels.
 GNNs models on this dataset achieved strong results, showing that analyzing the transaction network is effective for detecting illicit cryptocurrency flows.
-- **Credit card networks:** Researchers built a graph of credit card transaction and applied a GNNs which outperformed a baseline MLP by leveraging connections (e.g., card linked to a fraudulent merchant gives card a higher fraud probability).
+* **Credit card networks:** Researchers built a graph of credit card transaction and applied a GNNs which outperformed a baseline MLP by leveraging connections (e.g., card linked to a fraudulent merchant gives card a higher fraud probability).
-- **E-commerce networks:** Companies like Alibaba and PayPal have internal systems modeling user networks.
+* **E-commerce networks:** Companies like Alibaba and PayPal have internal systems modeling user networks.
 For example, accounts connected via a shared device or IP can indicate [sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack) or mule accounts.
 Graph algorithms identified clusters of accounts that share many attributes (forming fraud communities) which were then taken down as a whole.
-- **Telecom identity fraud:** Graphs connecting phone numbers, IDs, and addresses have been used to catch identity fraud rings.
+* **Telecom identity fraud:** Graphs connecting phone numbers, IDs, and addresses have been used to catch identity fraud rings.
 A famous case is detecting “bust-out fraud” in which a group of credit card accounts all max out and default: the accounts often share phone or address; linking them in a graph helps catch the ring before the bust-out completes.
-- **Social networks:** In social finance platforms or peer-to-peer payments, graph methods are used to detect money laundering or collusion by analyzing the network of transactions among users (e.g., unusually interconnected payment groups).
+* **Social networks:** In social finance platforms or peer-to-peer payments, graph methods are used to detect money laundering or collusion by analyzing the network of transactions among users (e.g., unusually interconnected payment groups).

 Overall, graph-based methods, especially GNNs, represent a cutting-edge approach that can significantly enhance fraud detection by considering relational data.
-As tooling and infrastructure improve (graph databases, streaming graph processing), we expect to see more real-time GNNs deployments for fraud in the coming years.
+As tooling and infrastructure improve (graph databases, streaming graph processing), I expect to see more real-time GNNs deployments for fraud in the coming years.

 # Transformers and Foundation Models